open-southeners/vscode-php-support-utils/README.md

 - Copy PHP objects files namespaces
 - Some PHP snippets for classes, objects, etc

+## Getting started

+Install extension then set keyboard shortcuts as user preference, here are mine:

+- `Cmd + Shift + C` Mac OS or `Ctrl + Shift + C` Windows: for the command called `Create PHP Object`, **this will replace one preset command which is the "Open external terminal" one**

 ## Acknowledgements

 Huge thanks to this projects to make this possible: